aws/aws-eks-best-practices/content/cluster-autoscaling/index.md

 ### Accelerators

 Some clusters take advantage of specialized hardware accelerators such as GPU.
 When scaling out, the accelerator device plugin can take several minutes to advertise the resource to the cluster.
-The Cluster Autoscaler has simulated that this node will have the accelerator, but until the accelerator becomes ready and updates the node’s available resources, pending pods can not be scheduled on the node.
+The Cluster Autoscaler has simulated that this node will have the accelerator, but until the accelerator becomes ready and updates the node's available resources, pending pods can not be scheduled on the node.
 This can result in [repeated unnecessary scale out](https://github.com/kubernetes/kubernetes/issues/54959).

 Additionally, nodes with accelerators and high CPU or Memory utilization will not be considered for scale down, even if the accelerator is unused.
 This behavior can be expensive due to the relative cost of accelerators.
 Instead, the Cluster Autoscaler can apply special rules to consider nodes for scale down if they have unoccupied accelerators.